 New Jersey is an exciting market for the practice of law.
-Companies that might have headquartered in New York City a generation ago are increasingly deciding to set up shop on the other side of the Hudson.
+Companies that might have been headquartered in New York City a generation ago are increasingly deciding to set up shop on the other side of the Hudson.
 New Jersey has also been a popular place to study the law with the intention of sitting for the New York bar exam, taking advantage of lower educational costs and proximity to New York's vast legal and business markets.

-Rutgers Law School, Camden and Newark
+Rutgers Law School — Camden and Newark

 Whichever campus you attend, Rutgers Law School provides a highly-regarded legal education at a reasonable cost.
 In-state tuition for full-time students is around $27,000 a year, while students from out-of-state can expect to pay about $41,000.

 Seton Hall University School of Law

 Seton Hall's graduates have enjoyed very high bar exam passage and post-graduation employment rates.
-As a private institution, Seton Hall's tuition tends to be higher than that of Rutgers, but a very high percentage of students receive scholarships covering a significant portion of the tuition, which may alter one's cost-benefit analysis.
+As a private institution, Seton Hall's tuition tends to be much higher than Rutgers, about $60,000 a year.
+However, a very high percentage of students receive scholarships covering a significant portion of the tuition, which may alter one's cost-benefit analysis.

 Knowing that New Jersey is home to an Ivy League school might lead one to ask why not study law there, but Princeton is one of the few Ivy League schools to lack a law program.
-Not that they haven't wanted one; Princeton has made several abortive attempts at establishing a law program, but it seems unlikely that the school will manage to get one running in our lifetime.
+Many assume that Princeton has a law school, resulting in a lot of jokes and confusion.
+Famously, Lionel Hutz, the sleazy attorney from "The Simpsons," is said to have attended Princeton Law School.